greenboxal/doggohub/doc/user/permissions.md

 - Only team members: only team members will see even if your project is public or internal
 - Everyone with access: everyone can see depending on your project visibility level

-## GitLab CI
+## DoggoHub CI

-GitLab CI permissions rely on the role the user has in GitLab.
+DoggoHub CI permissions rely on the role the user has in DoggoHub.
 There are four permission levels it total:

 - admin